markschelbergen/edukit-micropython/README.md

 ```

 This installs Textual (the UI framework), aioserial (for microcontroller communication), and all other necessary packages.

-#### 5. Install ST-Link USB Driver (Windows Only)

-Download and install the [STSW-LINK009](https://www.st.com/en/development-tools/stsw-link009.html) ST-LINK USB driver from ST Microsystems.
-This is required for Windows to communicate with the Nucleo board.

 #### 6. Run the Application